AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

     \caption{Simplexes of increasing capacity.
 Vertices are simplex-chains.
 Edges are the reflections between simplex-chains.}
     \label{fig:simplexes}
 \end{figure}

+\label{sec:the-simplex}

+\defineTerm{Simplex}{The single coherent structure that emerges from a collection of blockchains that mutually reflect each-other}

+When two or more blockchains *mutually reflect* each-other, they form a *simplex*[^simplex-maths].
+For the sake of brevity: all *reflections* within a simplex are *mutual reflections*, and I will omit *mutual* from now on when discussing them.
+Examples of simplexes are shown in \autoref{fig:simplexes}.

 When a blockchain is part of a simplex, it is called a *simplex-chain* (as distinct from *dapp-chains*).